sedulix/ShooterGame-WIP/README.md

 ## 🧭 Project Structure

 📂 **assets/**
-> All the visual and sound content lives here — icons, images, and sound effects that bring the game to life.
+> All the visual and sound content lives here — icons, images, and sound effects that.

 📂 **config_handler/**
-> Core configuration of the game — default settings, screen sizes, controls, and other key parameters that keep the game running smoothly.
+> Core configuration of the game — default settings, screen sizes, controls, and other key parameters.

 📂 **drafts/**
-> Experimental zone!
-Examples and prototypes of in-game elements like animated buttons, sliders for settings, and other UI tests.
+> Examples and prototypes of in-game elements like animated buttons and sliders for settings.

 📂 **game/**
 > The heart of SHOTER — all gameplay logic, classes, enemy behavior, player mechanics, and the core game loop.

 📄 **game_start.py**
-> The main entry point of the game.
-Run this file to start playing! 🎮
+> The main entry point of the game. 🎮

 📄 **requirements.txt**
 > A list of dependencies to install before running the game.